 The initial satellite parameters were used as identified previously.
 The GLAS document (Rim and Schutz, 2002) provided additional details about the formation of the POE.
 From this report, several key points were obtained to assist the setup of the prediction runs.
 The "position of the GLAS instrument should be known with an accuracy of 5 and 20 cm in radial and horizontal components, respectively."
 To obtain this accuracy, "the adopted approach for ICESat/GLAS POD is the dynamic approach with gravity tuning and the reduced-dynamic solutions will be used for validation of the dynamic solutions.
-In addition, to "account for the deviations in the computed values of density from the true density, the computed values of density, ρ_c , can be modified by using empirical parameters which are adjusted in the orbit solution.
+In addition, to "account for the deviations in the computed values of density from the true density, the computed values of density, $\rho_c$ , can be modified by using empirical parameters which are adjusted in the orbit solution.
 Once-per revolution density correction parameters [Elyasberg et al., 1972; Shum et al., 1986] have been shown to be especially effective for these purposes.
 As is often done, to "account for the unmodeled forces, which act on the satellite or for incorrect force models, some empirical parameters are customarily introduced in the orbit solution.
-These include the empirical tangential perturbation and the one-cycle per- orbital-revolution (1 cpr) force in the radial, transverse, and normal directions [Colombo, 1986; Colombo, 1989].
+These include the empirical tangential perturbation and the one-cycle perorbital-revolution (1 cpr) force in the radial, transverse, and normal directions [Colombo, 1986; Colombo, 1989].
 Especially for satellites like ICESat/GLAS which are tracked continuously with high precision data, introduction of these parameters can significantly reduce orbit errors occurring at the 1 cpr frequency and in the along track direction [Rim et al., 1996]."

-The number of "additional" parameters (1 cpr, unmodeled accelerations, reduced dynamics, etc) in the POE formation confirms the need for separate OD runs using the POE data as an input.
-In ODTK, the process is relatively straightforward to estimate these parameters from a POE.
-The .sp3 vectors are formatted as NAV solutions (.navsol) and the filter then processes the state vectors as observations.
-The bias values were set to zero, and the bias sigmas were set to 0.5 m.
-With full force models (70x70 EGM-96 gravity, NRLMSIS-00 atmospheric drag, Sun and Moon third body, solar radiation pressure, solid and ocean tides, albedo) we run the filter using 1 day of the POE information as observations, and then predict for about a week and a half.
+The number of "additional" parameters (1 cpr, unmodeled accelerations, reduced dynamics, etc) in the POE formation suggested separate OD runs using the POE data as an input.
+In Analytical Graphics Inc. ODTK, the process is relatively straightforward to estimate these parameters from the POEs.
+The .sp3 vectors are formatted as NAV solutions (.navsol) and the filter then processes the state vectors as position and velocity vectors.
+The bias values were set to zero, and the bias sigmas were set to 0.5m.
+With full force models (70x70 EGM-96 gravity, NRLMSIS-00 atmospheric drag, Sun and Moon third body, solar radiation pressure, solid and ocean tides, albedo) we perform a 1-day OD on the filter POE information, and then predict for about a week and a half.
 The results show a marked improvement over the state propagation in Figs. 2 and 3.
 Note the maneuver at the end of the week prediction, and thus, no month long prediction plot.